-Almonds are high in protein and being a plant food, they contain no cholesterol.
-Almonds also have vitamin E, which is considered a powerful antioxidant with cancer-fighting qualities.
+Almonds are high in protein and contain no cholesterol, being a plant food.
+Almonds also have Vitamin E, which is considered a powerful antioxidant, with cancer-fighting qualities.
 They are also high in magnesium, phosphorus, potassium, iron, zinc, copper, manganese and trace amounts of the B vitamins.
 Almonds are higher in calcium and in fiber than any other nut.
-Unblanched almonds contain nearly double the fiber than blanched and are very low in saturated fat.
+Whole almonds contain nearly double the fiber of blanched ones and are very low in saturated fat.
 Almond milk is a milky drink made from ground almonds.
-Unlike animal milk, almond milk contains no cholesterol or lactose and can be used as a substitute for animal milk in many recipes.
+Unlike animal milk, almond milk contains no lactose and can be used as a substitute for animal milk in many recipes.

 - ½ cup whole almonds, soaked in water overnight